 The demand letter notifies the at-fault party’s insurance company of your demands for compensation for your injuries.
 The letter explains why you are seeking compensation, provides evidence to back up your assertions about the other party’s liability and details the compensation you are seeking.

-The New Jersey personal injury lawyers with Lynch Law Firm have drafted countless demand letters and successfully recovered millions in compensation for injury victims.
-Below, we discuss the elements of a demand letter and explain why it is important to have an attorney helping you seek compensation.
+The New Jersey personal injury lawyers with Lynch Law Firm, PC have drafted countless demand letters and successfully recovered millions in compensation for injury victims.* Below, we discuss the elements of a demand letter and explain why it is important to have an attorney helping you seek compensation.

 Components of a Personal Injury Demand Letter

 Although each case is different, most demand letters have the same structure.

 The beginning of the demand letter informs the insurance company of the purpose of the letter, including who you are filing a claim against.

 Once your attorney has established who you are and why the letter is being written on your behalf, the next step is to provide further details on the facts of the claim.
 This part of the letter should discuss when, where and how the accident happened in as much detail as possible.

 Description of Damages